greenelab/deep-review/sections/04_study.md

 parallel DNA sequencing (ChIP-seq) have been able to accurately identify targets for TFs, these experiments are both time consuming and expensive.
-Thus, there is a need to computationally predict binding sites and understand binding specifities de novo from sequence data.
-In this section we focus on TFs, with the understanding that deep learning methods applied to TFs will also be broadly applicable to RNA-binding proteins, though RNA-specific models do exist [@doi:10.1186/s12859-017-1561-8].
+Thus, there is a need to computationally predict binding sites and understand binding specificities *de novo* from sequence data.
+In this section we focus on TFs, with the understanding that deep learning methods for TFs are similar to those for RNA-binding proteins, though RNA-specific models do exist [@doi:10.1186/s12859-017-1561-8].

 TFs are regulatory proteins that bind to certain genomic loci and control the